Achmad Faris

-Achmad Faris Ardiansyah (born 3 July 1993) is an Indonesian professional footballer who plays as a defender for Liga 1 club Dewa United.
+Achmad Faris Ardiansyah (born 3 July 1993) is an Indonesian professional footballer who plays as a defender for Championship club PSPS Pekanbaru.

 Club career

 Persegres Gresik United

 Achmad Faris joined the squad for 2016 Indonesia Soccer Championship A. He made his debut against PS TNI in the third week of Indonesia Soccer Championship as a substitute.

 Mitra Kukar

 He was signed for Mitra Kukar to play in Liga 2 in the 2019 season.

 Badak Lampung

 In 2020, Achmad Faris signed a one-year contract with Indonesian Liga 2 club Badak Lampung.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 Dewa United

 In 2021, Achmad Faris signed a contract with Indonesian Liga 2 club Dewa United.
 He made his league debut on 28 September against RANS Cilegon at the Gelora Bung Karno Madya Stadium, Jakarta.